nodarios/java-web-externalized-session/readme.md

 ### test session management scenario

 [call the servlet](http://localhost:8080/java-web-externalized-session/hello)
 * first call
 adds new session attribute and prints all session attributes
-* second call after 1 minute (when http session timeout occurs) simulates situation when node is restarted or request is redirected to another node session attributes will survive
+* second call after 1 minute (when http session timeout occurs)
+session attributes will survive (simulates situation when node is restarted or request is redirected to another node)
-* third call after 2 minutes (when redis timeout occurs) everything is cleared
+* third call after 2 minutes (when redis timeout occurs)
+everything is cleared